tari-labs/tari-university/src/cryptography/musig-schnorr-sig-scheme/The_MuSig_Schnorr_Signature_Scheme.md

 To make the traditional approach more effective and without needing a trusted setup, a multi-signature scheme must provide sub-linear signature aggregation along with the following properties:

-- It must be provably secure in the *plain public-key model*
+- It must be provably secure in the *plain public-key model*.
-- It must satisfy the normal Schnorr equation, whereby the resulting signature can be written as a function of a combination of the public keys
+- It must satisfy the normal Schnorr equation, whereby the resulting signature can be written as a function of a combination of the public keys.
-- It must allow for Interactive Aggregate Signatures (IAS) where the signers are required to cooperate
+- It must allow for Interactive Aggregate Signatures (IAS) where the signers are required to cooperate.
-- It must allow for Non-interactive Aggregate Signatures (NAS) where the aggregation can be done by anyone
+- It must allow for Non-interactive Aggregate Signatures (NAS) where the aggregation can be done by anyone.
-- It must allow each signer to sign the same message
+- It must allow each signer to sign the same message.
-- It must allow each signer to sign their own message
+- It must allow each signer to sign their own message.

 This is different to a normal multi-signature scheme where one message is signed by all.
 MuSig provides all of those properties.

 There are other multi-signature schemes that already exist that provide key aggregation for Schnorr signatures, however they come with some limitations, such as needing to verify that participants actually have the private key corresponding to the pubic keys that they claim to have. *Security in the plain public-key model* means that no limitations exist.
 All that is needed from the participants is their public keys. [[1]]

-## Overview of Multi-Signatures
+## Overview of Multi-signatures

 Recently the most obvious use case for multi-signatures is with regards to Bitcoin, where it can function as a more efficient replacement of $ n-of-n $ multisig scripts (where the signatures required to spend and the signatures possible are equal in quantity) and other policies that permit a number of possible combinations of keys.